 Group Learning Activities

-Teaching Rounds occur several times per week for the inpatient team.
+The inpatient adult and pediatric medicine teams participate in the teaching rounds each day while on service.
 The format is at the discretion of the attending on call that week and may include a case presentation and differential diagnosis discussion, radiology rounds, or bedside teaching rounds.

-Journal Club is held every other month and is led by Dr. Rowland.
+Journal Club is led by Dr. Rowland.
 This is invaluable to teaching the necessary tools to efficiently and critically evaluate the literature.
 Articles are specifically chosen to illustrate an important concept or to discuss a new medical finding.